sholtomaud/csv-to-serialJSON/README.md

 # Gaffa-ReqEng

-Engineer a Gaffa-js form from MSExcel file.xlsx
+Engineer a Gaffa-js form from csv

 ## Install